darincardin/form/README.md

 # form
-Form using React and Webpack
+Simple form using React and Webpack
 This library provides a form widget for use with your project.

 Library can be installed by adding this line to package.json dependancies: